nikitaiavdeev/Fem4Web/README.md

 H5View is an open source MSC Patran/Nastran .bdf/.dat files online viewer.
 It runs off JavaScript and WebGL2.
 Model files could be viewed offline without server, but to view .h5 results backend Python server is necessary.
 Patran group .ses file could be imported as well.

-H5View allows you to import Nastran .bdf/.dat files and do basic measurments and operations with it.
+H5View allows you to import Nastran .bdf/.dat files and do basic measurements and operations with it.

 For now it's only supports elements such as:
   CElas, CBush, CRod, CBar, CBeam, CTria3, CQuad4, CShear.